hapax/hapax.github.io/assets/teaching.md

 The connection between practice and real life is then clear, and less likely to lead to resentment; the teacher can justify the whole enterprise.

+If we lower our sights, society as a whole could lose out.